Canadajohnson/hello-world/README.md

 # hello-world

 Hi,
 Finally i started to learn codes.
-We will see.
+So excited for future.